desi-ivanova/starter-academic/content/post/gsm-symbolic/index.md

 {{< figure library="true" src="template_gsm.png" title="Figure from Mirzadeh et al. (2024) https://arxiv.org/pdf/2410.05229." numbered="false">}}

 For their analysis, the authors select 100 questions from GSM8K and create such a template for each of them.
 They then sample 50 realisations from each template.
-This means that the GSM-Symbolic benchmark consists of  50 datasets of 100 samples each.
+This means that the GSM-Symbolic benchmark consists of **50 datasets of 100 samples each**.

 In what follows, I will write GSM8K to refer only to those 100 samples from the original GSM8K dataset that were used in the creation of the templates.